antonc42/cs406-project/DOC.md

 # Prerequisites

-**Note that some of these dependencies are for the BIND application and others are useful utilities to aid in setup and not strictly dependencies.**
+**Note that some of these prerequisites are for the BIND application and others are useful utilities to aid in setup.**

 1. Once the system has restarted to the login prompt, login with the username `root` and the password that was set during the install.

-2. Install dependencies.
+2. Install prerequisites.
 Answer 'y' or 'yes' if prompted to confirm the install or import a GPG key.
  ```
 yum install screen vim bind-utils wget openssl-devel gcc automake net-tools checkpolicy policycoreutils-python perl-Net-DNS-Nameserver perl-IO-Socket-INET6
  ```